Put Your Pen to the Paper

 Documentation is hosted by each version or branch of your software, so that your documentation always reflects the software you support.
 Your documentation can now evolve alongside your software.

-- Pull from Github
+- Pull from GitHub

 - Pull from Bitbucket

-- Supports Git, Mercurial, Subversion, and CVS
+- Supports Git, Mercurial, and Subversion

 Documentation You'll Use